 Medications should be administered by parents/guardians before or after school whenever possible.
 If it is necessary for a student to receive medication during school hours, parents/guardians will need to provide the school with the medication in its original container along with the proper paperwork.
 Forms will be updated yearly or when there is a change (e.g. dose).
 No medication will be kept over the summer.
 Parents/guardians will be notified to come pick up unused medication.
 If not picked up, it will be disposed of.
 All prescription medications require a doctor's authorization.
-All non-prescription medications not listed on a formulary for which we cannot look up a safe dosage.
+All non-prescription medications require a parent form.
+We cannot administer medications not listed on a formulary for which we cannot look up a safe dosage.
 Forms are on the MCS website and in the office.
 No student should carry any medication with the exception of an inhaler or epi pen (with the proper paperwork on file).